INN/docs/communications/weekly-responsibilities.md

 # Weekly Responsibilities for Tech Team Communications

-What we do weekly as a team and how we share individual rotating responsibilities.
+Overview of the team's rotating weekly tasks and how to manage the rotation.

 ### Overview of Weekly Tasks: